 Mr. Bai has significant experiences in patent litigation representing both Plaintiffs and Defendants across a variety of forums and technologies.
 Some examples of his success include:

-- Currently representing Anonymous Media Research Holdings, LLC in the enforcement of its patents covering automatic content recognition data processing technology against Smart TV manufacturers’ digital advertising business lines.
-Mr. Bai recently helped Anonymous Media win a $78.5 million verdict against global electronics giant Samsung.
-He was instrumental in developing, and presenting at trial, the plaintiff’s damage model.
-The jury awarded Anonymous Media’s damage ask to the dollar.
+- Currently representing Anonymous Media Research Holdings, LLC in the enforcement of its patents covering automatic content recognition data processing technology against digital advertising businesses of Smart TV manufacturers such as Samsung and Roku.
+Mr. Bai recently helped Anonymous Media win a $78.5 million verdict against Samsung, where he was instrumental in developing the damage model and presenting it at trial.
+The jury awarded Anonymous Media its full damages ask to the dollar.

 - Successfully helped enforce Standard Essential Patents (SEPs) that cover high-definition speech coding, both in the US and abroad, where his clients recovered over $250 million in licenses and settlements.
 Along the way, he helped an AZA trial team win a $9 million jury verdict with a willful infringement finding against Motorola.
-He was also instrumental in managing an SEP enforcement campaign in China, where his client defeated dozens of validity challenges filed by various Chinese smartphone giants, and secured one of the largest licenses obtained in Chinese litigation by a U.S.-based patent assertion entity.
+He was also instrumental in managing a successful SEP enforcement campaign in China on behalf of a US-based patent assertion entity against domestic Chinese smartphone manufacturers.

 Mr. Bai also has significant experiences in trade secrets litigation, where examples of his success include: